Aliases for CTDP1 Gene

 This gene encodes a protein which interacts with the carboxy-terminus of the RAP74 subunit of transcription initiation factor TFIIF, and functions as a phosphatase that processively dephosphorylates the C-terminus of POLR2A (a subunit of RNA polymerase II), making it available for initiation of gene expression.
 Mutations in this gene are associated with congenital cataracts, facial dysmorphism and neuropathy syndrome (CCFDN).
 Alternatively spliced transcript variants encoding different isoforms have been described for this gene. [provided by RefSeq, Feb 2011]

 GeneCards Summary for CTDP1 Gene

 CTDP1 (CTD Phosphatase Subunit 1) is a Protein Coding gene.
 Diseases associated with CTDP1 include Congenital Cataracts, Facial Dysmorphism, And Neuropathy and Neuropathy.
-Among its related pathways are Formation of the HIV-1 Early Elongation Complex and Gene Expression.
+Among its related pathways are HIV Life Cycle and Gene Expression.
 GO annotations related to this gene include phosphoprotein phosphatase activity and CTD phosphatase activity.

 UniProtKB/Swiss-Prot for CTDP1 Gene

 Processively dephosphorylates Ser-2 and Ser-5 of the heptad repeats YSPTSPS in the C-terminal domain of the largest RNA polymerase II subunit.
 This promotes the activity of RNA polymerase II.
 Plays a role in the exit from mitosis by dephosphorylating crucial mitotic substrates (USP44, CDC20 and WEE1) that are required for M-phase-promoting factor (MPF)/CDK1 inactivation.